LiamCoop/resume/resume.typ

   [
     *TimeTracker: Easily and efficiently keep track of time spent working on different projects*

-    - Track session time and notes for time spent on different projects/serving different clients.
+    - Track session time and notes for time spent on different projects/serving different clients
     - Review weekly summaries and add data into your billing software all at once ], align(right + top)[
     #text(fill: accent_color, weight: "bold")[
       TypeScript \
       Next.js \
-      TailwindCSS \
       PostgreSQL
     ]
   ]